Identifying Imposter Syndrome at Work: 8 Ways it Can Impact your Performance.

 Establish a daily routine that includes dedicated time for work on your projects.
 Consistency can reduce procrastination by creating a habit of regular progress.

-Reluctancy to Speak Up In Meetings And Share Ideas.
+5. Reluctancy to Speak Up In Meetings And Share Ideas, a sure sign of imposter syndrome at work

 Do you hesitate to speak up in meetings because everyone will be watching you when you do?